Sign Up

 2. In-House Technical Expertise

 Are developers or system administrators familiar with Linux, scripting, or cloud infrastructure?
-Open-source platforms provide full control but also demand internal configuration, maintenance, and security skills.
+Open-source platforms provide full control but demand internal configuration, maintenance, and security skills.

-3. Budget and Cost of Ownership
+3. Budget and Total Cost of Ownership

 4. Compliance and Security Requirements